cablelabs/docsis-ns3/doc/source/model-overview.rst

 CmtsNetDevice
 =============

-The CMTS functionality is encapsulated in an ns-3 class ``CmtsNetDevice`` modeling a DOCSIS downstream link (from CMTS to the cable modem).
+The CMTS data-plane functionality is encapsulated in an ns-3 class ``CmtsNetDevice`` modeling a DOCSIS downstream link (from CMTS to the cable modem).
 More specifically, it models a single OFDM downstream channel upon which either a single